 A bit sweeter on the palate, prepared with several veggies and fish-head along with shrimp/ prawn and at times small fresh-water fish, Bhangachora Shukto aka Bhangachora Torkari is a Bengali Side.
 This particular type of Shukto is prepared with no added bitter element.

-Food Historian Pritha Sen on Bhangachora Shukto aka Bhangachora Torkari:
+Pritha Sen's take on Bhangachora Shukto aka Bhangachora Torkari

 A Homemaker's view on Bhangachora Shukto: The neighboring Auntie from Dhaka: